How to Become a Data Scientist

 Converting data from tables into charts and graphs—or even dashboards, which allow non-analysts to retrieve information in a more intuitive way—is an art unto itself.
 There are a range of tools Data Scientists use to accomplish this, including Tableau, PowerBI, Plotly, Bokeh, and Matplotlib, among others, each with its own strengths.
 It’s worth noting that software can’t tell you what type of visualization is most appropriate to highlight your findings—so a good understanding of the ways in which data can be visualized is a necessary first step.

-The soft skills you’ll need as a Data Scientist are very easily honed in other fields.
-If you’re making a lateral move into data science, you may find you already have a strong grasp on a number of these capabilities.
+The soft Data Scientist skills you’ll need are very easily honed in other fields.
+If you’re making a lateral move into data science, you may find you already have a strong grasp on a number of the following soft skills for data science:

 Teamwork